wiegerw/nerva-rowwise/README.md

 # Getting Started

 ### Installation
 The library can be used in two different ways.
 C++ users can use `CMake` to install the library in a standard manner.
-See [TODO] for more information.
-Also build files for B2 are included.

 Python users can install the library via `pip`.
+See the [C++ manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-c++.html) and/or the
-See [TODO] for more details about that.
+[Python manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-python.html) for more details about this.

 ### Command line interface
 An easy way to start using the library is via a command line